siasur/unrelatedadditions/README.md

 1. **Magnet**
 The magnet (when enabled, via `SHIFT + right click`) increases the pickup range up to three blocks around the player (other mods can exclude items from this using the tag forge:magnet_blacklist)

-2. **Hammer**
+2. **Hammer**  and **Spade**
-The Hammers come in all usual tool materials except Netherite, they are breaking a 3x3x1 area around the center block, at the moment they act like a pickaxe AND a shovel, this will probably change in the future then I'll create a big shovel too.
+Need to make some room underground for your big project or want to quickly farm all the sand for your glass dome?
+These tools will affect a 3x3x1 Area around the targetet block when breaking it.
+Hammers act like Pickaxes, and Spades act like Shovels.
+Each comes in all usual tool materials (+ Bronze\*) except Netherite.

 3. **Tiny (Char) Coal**
 Annoyed when you have 7 ores or raw meat that you need to smelt but don't want to waste the tiny bit of coal for the 8th item?
 Well break your coal into 8 pieces and smelt 1 item with each.